oznogon/gattaibushido-public/rules/05_coach.md

 Threats are more fully explained in the next chapter, starting on p.
 SQUARP

-## Step 4: Develop the Escalation Path
+## Step 4: Develop the Crisis Path

-The Escalation Path is a pre-scripted series of event triggers that make the game more dangerous (and interesting!) for the Pilots.
+The Crisis Path is a pre-scripted series of event triggers that make the game more dangerous (and interesting!) for the Pilots.

 ### Building the Path

-When you create a new scenario to run, you must build out your Escalation Path.
+When you create a new scenario to run, you must build out your Crisis Path.
 The default path is thirteen steps, alternating initially between your pre-scripted Story Events and your Threats' Waves and Storms, and increasing in intensity over time until the inevitable attack of the Big Giant Monster.

-Below is the "standard" default Escalation Path setup.
+Below is the "standard" default Crisis Path setup.
 Each "stanza" of four events gets steadily more intense, pushing the drama pretty hard toward the end.

 | Omens Spent | Event               |
 |-------------|---------------------|